ClintWeathers/stuff_about_r/datatable_links_plus_theme.md

 For whatever reason, it doesnt seem to work for me.

 After a bit of puttering I found the DT package which will soon deprecate use of renderDataTable in Shiny.
-So heres how you can have a happily linked and themed dataframe using the DT package and a little bit of hackery
+So heres how you can have a happily linked and themed dataframe using the DT package and a little bit of hackery.

+In this example below, column 1 has a link in it like <a html="http://www.whatever.com">Tevs</a>.

 Step 1:
 * Go get [The new DT tables package here.](https://rstudio.github.io/DT/)